-The Green Aiders programme helps older, disabled, or vulnerable adults take control of their overgrown gardens through a one-off gardening service.
+The Green Aiders programme helps older, disabled, or vulnerable adults in Hertfordshire take control of their overgrown gardens through a one-off gardening service.

 Why is the project needed?